-Assistant Professor of Political Science and International Affairs On Sabbatical AY 2013-2014
+Associate Professor of Political Science and International Affairs; Director, Asian Studies Program

 Areas of Expertise

-Comparative politics, South Asian politics, political economy of development, political economy of labor
+Comparative politics, South Asian politics, political economy of development, and political economy of labor.

 Ph.D., Cornell University

 PSC 2990 Selected Topics: Politics of South Asia

 PSC 6388 Topics in Comparative Politics — Comparative Politics of Asia